Residence Life: Questions

 The Department of Public Safety issues all UP student ID cards.
-Public Safety is located at 5408 N. Warren St. and is open 24 hours a day/seven days a week.
+Public Safety is located in Haggerty 100 and is open 24 hours a day, seven days a week.
 To obtain a student ID, please go to Public Safety with your class schedule, a University invoice, or a payment receipt.
 You will have your picture taken for the ID card.
 During new student orientation, the times and locations for obtaining a student ID will be posted.

 Your student ID allows you access to your residence hall and serves as your meal card in University dining facilities.
 It also allows you access to other residence halls during visitation hours.
 You should carry your student ID at all times while on campus.

 Residence hall exterior doors are locked for the safety and security of our residents.
 Residents can gain access to their own hall 24 hours a day by swiping their student ID card at the entrance.
 Students in campus residence halls have swipe access to other residence halls during visitation hours.
 Other visitors must contact individual residents in advance for entry.

 The University recommends that you lock your door whenever you leave your room; therefore, it is highly recommended that you have your key with you at all times.
 Please be mindful that you must coordinate door locking with your roommate in order to avoid a lockout.
 In the event you get locked out of your room, you can contact a hall staff member or Public Safety.
 A fee may be assessed for each lockout.

 A lost room key is a serious concern; it not only relates to the safety of the person who lost the key, but to roommates, future residents, and/or conference guests.
 If you lost your room key, it is extremely important that you immediately report it to a hall staff member so that the room may be re-keyed.
 It is your responsibility to be aware of where your key is at all times!